 *Trekked Tuam St, High St, Madras St, Hereford St, Worcester St, Manchester St, Gloucester St, Oxford Tce, Cambridge Tce, Worcester St Bridge, Colombo St, Restart Cashel Mall, Lichfield St, Kilmore St, Victoria Sq, Durham St Nth.
 435 images.

-NZ National govt reined in mayor Parker's crackpot schemes, like light rail; Council wanting to own, quake trashed Christ Church Cathedral; relocating Canterbury University campus back to the CBD to return youth to the demolished CBD; all councillors voting in favour of saving quake trashed, Town Hall, without ascertaining ground conditions via Tonkin & Taylor land reports.
-(Latter decision would be reversed by the next elected Council.
+NZ National government reined in mayor Parker's wishes, like a new light-rail; Council wanting to own ruined Christ Church Cathedral; relocating Canterbury University campus back to the ruined CBD to return youth to CERA's demolished CBD; all councillors voting in favour of saving quake-broken Town Hall without ascertaining ground conditions via Tonkin & Taylor land-reports.
+(The latter decision would be reversed by the next elected Council.
 Town Hall would be repaired).

-No one reined in NZ National govt's / CERA's Blueprint for the demolished CBD: roofed Stadium, Convention Centre / Te Pae, Metro Sports Facility, E Frame, S Frame...
+No one reined in CERA's Blueprint for its demolished CBD: a roofed Stadium, a Convention Centre / Te Pae, a Metro Sports Facility, an East Frame, a South Frame...
 Labour was useless: squabbles between leader David Shearer & wannabe leader, David Cunliffe.
-The only Labour MP with gumption was Dalziel, speaking up for quake trashed, E suburbs.
+Only Labour MP with gumption was Dalziel who spoke up for ruined eastern suburbs.

-NZ National govt's / CCDU's E & S Frames, bordering CERA's shrunken CBD, were a means to take land from CBD property owners.
-While NZ National govt tried selling national assets, NZ National govt tried taking property assets from Christchurch citizens, for govt schemes paid for by ratepayers & taxpayers.
-CERA's rationale: land was needed for Blueprint precincts & shrinking of the CBD by means of parkland, maintaining core CBD property values.
+CERA's / CCDU's East Frame & South Frame bordering CERA's shrunken CBD were a means to take land from CBD property owners.
+While NZ National government tried selling national assets, it tried taking property assets from Christchurch citizens for government schemes paid for by ratepayers & taxpayers.
+CERA's rationale: land was needed for Blueprint precincts & shrinking of the CBD by means of Frame parkland to maintain its core-CBD property-values.

-The E & S Frame idea, according to CCDU boss Issacs, was that the Frame would maintain value of CERA reduced CBD land.
-Codswallop, as there was lots of viable CBD land / businesses outside CCDU's so-called core CBD, extending to the 4 Avenues & beyond.
+The East Frame & South Frame idea according to CCDU boss Issacs was that the Frame would maintain value of CERA reduced CBD land.
+That was codswallop, as there was lots of viable CBD land & businesses outside CCDU's core-CBD, extending to the 4 Avenues & beyond.
 CCDU just manipulated citizens' desires for a City in a Garden.

-NZ National govt hadn't even said what it would do with 7 000+ red zone, residential properties it had taken in quake trashed suburbs.
+NZ National government hadn't even said what it would do with 7 000+ red-zone residential properties it had taken in ruined suburbs.

 "When will claims be settled?